 The Snapdragon 720G comes with Adreno 618, which can handle any game we throw at it.
-Maybe there will some frame drops while playing AAA title games but still it will be playable most of the times.
-However, much like the CPU architecture, even with the GPU Samsung went cheap and used the Mali G72 MP3 GPU which is already a few years old now.
+Maybe there will be some frame drops while playing AAA title games, but still, it will be playable most of the time.
+However, much like the CPU architecture, even with the GPU, Samsung went cheap and used the Mali G72 MP3 GPU, which is already a few years old now.
 The Exynos 9611 will just simply struggle to maintain a decent graphic performance, especially considering how graphic demanding the latest mobile games are.

 Both the processors are not 5G compatible processors.
-Both of them support LTE, with the Snapdragon 720G coming with a Snapdragon X15 LTE modem which supports a download speed of up to 800 Mbps and upload speed of up to 150 Mbps.
+Both of them support LTE, with the Snapdragon 720G coming with a Snapdragon X15 LTE modem, which supports a download speed of up to 800 Mbps and an upload speed of up to 150 Mbps.
 In comparison, the LTE modem in the Exynos 9611 results in a download speed of 600 Mbps and an upload speed of 150 Mbps.
-Other connectivity features for the 720G includes Wi-Fi 6, Bluetooth 5.1, Dual Band GPS and ISRO’s NavIC navigation system, USB Type-C, NFC.
-On the other hand, the Exynos 9611 provides support for Bluetooth 5.0, Wi-Fi, GPS, FM Radio.
+Other connectivity features for the 720G include Wi-Fi 6, Bluetooth 5.1, Dual Band GPS and ISRO’s NavIC navigation system, USB Type-C, and NFC.
+On the other hand, the Exynos 9611 provides support for Bluetooth 5.0, Wi-Fi, GPS, and FM Radio.

 Display & Memory

-The Snapdragon 720G has support for FHD+ resolution displays at a refresh rate of 60Hz or 90Hz or 120Hz.
-On the contrary, with the Exynos 9611, we have support for FHD+ resolution displays but only at a refresh rate of 60Hz.
-The RAM support is the same in both of them maxing out at 8GB of LPDDR4X RAM and even the storage support is the same as UFS 2.1.
+The Snapdragon 720G has support for FHD+ resolution displays at a refresh rate of 60Hz, 90Hz, or 120Hz.
+On the contrary, with the Exynos 9611, we support FHD+ resolution displays but only at a refresh rate of 60Hz.
+The RAM support is the same in both of them, maxing out at 8GB of LPDDR4X RAM, and even the storage support is the same as UFS 2.1.

 In Geekbench, the Qualcomm Snapdragon 720G scores a single-core score of 571 points and a multi-core score of 1676.
 On the other hand, the Exynos 9611 scores a single-core score of 305 points and a multi-core score of 1177 points.
 So, Qualcomm’s 720G is the clear winner in terms of performance.